AI Policy Exchange is an international cooperative association of individuals and institutions working at the intersection of AI and public policy.

 The association operates independently and on a non-profit basis with its day-to-day affairs managed by the AI Policy Exchange Secretariat, based out of New Delhi, India anchoring its Editorial and Research Networks to produce deliverables that can create an AI-literate society and inform better AI policies.

-AI Policy Exchange shall facilitate and promote safe and ethical adoption and use of artificially intelligent technologies by governments, businesses, and citizens by anchoring a cooperative global network of professionals, researchers, and policymakers working in AI and allied disciplines to collaboratively engage in addressing the most pressing and cutting-edge AI policy and governance challenges.
+AI Policy Exchange shall facilitate and promote safe and ethical adoption and use of artificially intelligent technologies by governments, businesses, and citizens by anchoring a cooperative global network of AI professionals, researchers, and policymakers to collaboratively engage in addressing the most pressing and cutting-edge AI policy and governance challenges.

 (1) To create an AI-literate society

-(a) Coordinate, curate, publish and disseminate high-impact public policy discourses on issues surfacing in the contemporary governance of artificially intelligent technologies; and
+(a) Conduct, curate, publish and disseminate high-impact public policy discourses on issues surfacing in the contemporary governance of artificially intelligent technologies; and

 (b) Increase citizens’ awareness of the ongoing research on artificially intelligent technologies and public policies related to the adoption and use of these technologies, both existing and ones that are formulated and proposed for adoption by various governmental agencies, and various non-state actors, including national, regional and international organizations, institutions, and conglomerates, from time to time.